 In late October 2021, Tesla released an update that added Live Cam to Sentry Mode.

-With it, you can stream the car’s live video footage to your phone via the Tesla app — one camera at a time — effectively turning the vehicle into somewhat of mobile surveillance.
+With it, you can stream the car’s live video footage to your phone via the Tesla app — one camera at a time — effectively turning the vehicle into a mobile surveillance solution.

-What’s more, you can even honk, flash the headlights, or even broadcast a voice message to the car’s outside speakers.
+Moreover, you can honk, flash the headlights, or even broadcast a voice message to the car’s outside speakers from wherever you’re in the world.
 It’s the ultimate “hey, I see you” add-on feature.

-For this creature to work, though, the car must have premium connectivity.
+But there’s a catch.
+For Live Cam to work, the car must have premium connectivity.
 I’m not a fan of monthly subscriptions, but it’s worth it in this case.

 By default, all Tesla cars come with a free lifetime Standard Connectivity mobile cellular plan.
 The company uses it for the car’s navigation and sends over-the-air updates.